 There is one more thing about that witness that answers the charge of the biblical story as an oppressive metanarrative.
-The gospel has moved from Jerusalem, to Judea, to Samaria, and on through the Roman Empire to the remotest parts of the earth.
-As it has done so, it has taken on different cultural forms.
-Far from being a tidal wave that sweeps away diversity and particularity, the gospel enhances the best of cultural diversity, celebrating the splendor and treasures in all local stories.
-The gospel stands only against the idolatry that befouls local cultural stories, refining and purifying everything in them that is commendable.
+The gospel moves from Jerusalem, to Judaea, to Samaria, and on through the Roman Empire to the remotest parts of the earth.
+As it does it takes on different cultural forms.
+Far from being a tidal wave that sweeps away diversity and particularity, the gospel enhances the best of cultural diversity, celebrating the splendour and treasures57 in all local stories.
+The gospel stands only against the idolatry that befouls local cultural stories, refining and purifying all in them that is commendable.
 Chris Wright puts it this way:

 [The Bible] is the grand narrative that constitutes truth for all. . . .
 It is a coherent story with a universal claim.
 But it is also a story that affirms humanity in all its particular cultural variety.
-This is the universal story that gives a place in the sun to all the little stories.51
+This is the universal story that gives a place in the sun to all the little stories.
+58